Blast wounds four Israeli soldiers at Lebanese border

 Four soldiers were wounded and taken to hospital in Israel, the spokesman said.

-The Lebanese Army said that in a "violation of Lebanese sovereignty", an Israeli infantry patrol crossed the U.N.-designated "blue line" between the two countries and moved 400 meters (yards) inside Lebanese territory.
+The Lebanese Army said that in a "violation of Lebanese sovereignty", an Israeli infantry patrol crossed the U.N.-designated "blue line" between the two countries and moved 400 metres (yards) inside Lebanese territory.

 "During the infiltration, an explosion occurred which led to a number of (Israeli soldiers) being wounded," the Lebanese military said, adding it was investigating the circumstances of the blast in coordination with U.N. peacekeepers in southern Lebanon.